• Art magazine

 Industrialization and the popularization of smoking

-Cigarettes as a symbol of art
+Cigarettes as symbols in art

-Rebellion and non-conformity
+Rebellion and nonconformity

-In transit and death
+Transience and death

 Sexuality and gender roles

-I smoke cigars and don't believe in God "
+I smoke cigars and don't believe in God

 Power and social position

-Artistic clashes with smoking
+Artistic explorations of smoking

-Sarah Lucas: sculptures made of cigarettes
+Sarah Lucas: Sculptures made from cigarettes

-XU Bing: Tobacco Project
+Xu Bing: Tobacco Project

-Irving Penn: Photographs of cigarette remains
+Irving Penn: Photographs of cigarette butts

-Peter Blake: cigarette packaging as a pop art
+Peter Blake: Cigarette packaging as Pop Art

-Édouard Manet: Subtle symbolism in painting
+Édouard Manet: Subtle Symbolism in Painting

 His depictions of women smoking became an important motif, reflecting the changing role of women in 19th-century society.

-The change in perception: from glamor to criticism
+The changing perception: From glamour to criticism

 Cigarettes in advertising and pop culture

-Legal restrictions and social pressure
+Legal restrictions and societal pressure

 Cigarettes in contemporary art as a warning